etho201/containers/ansible-vpn/README.md

 There are 2 options to get up and running.
 Docker-compose is simple because it builds and runs the container in one step, but the volume (mounts) location is not as flexible.

 I prefer the traditional Docker method in this case, because once you build the image, all you need to do is `cd` into whatever directory you want to mount and then run the container.
+All of your Ansible files (hosts, playbooks, and roles) will be available within the container.

 >**NOTE:** Place your *.ovpn files into the build directory before building.

-## Docker Compose
+## :whale2: Docker Compose

 1. Modify the volume location in docker-compose.yml, then run:
     ```